feats-mtech/deployment/README.md

 kubectl apply -f frontend-local.yml backend-local.yml database-local.yml
 ```

 6. Run `minikube tunnel`.
+You may be prompted to key in a password.
+Your cursor will hang in place after the password is keyed in.
 Keep the window open so that you will be able to view the frontend via the set domain name.

 7. View the frontend on https://feats.minikube